Colorado Springs and Garden of the Gods

 Colorado Springs Real Estate

-Colorado Springs is still a place where the average family can afford to buy a house and to prosper from the ever increasing home prices.
+Colorado Springs is a wonderful place!
+The average family can afford to buy a house and to prosper in this great community.

-You may recently have seen reports about the foreclosure rate in Colorado Springs.
+You may recently have seen reports about the the dire situation for real estate in Colorado Springs.
 Or seen articles about the number of homes on the market.
-The conclusion usually reached in these articles is that there is now a poor market.

-Here are some real world examples of the Colorado Springs real estate rush.
+Here are some real world examples of the Colorado Springs real estate gold rush.

 In Briargate, homes have increased dramatically.